 So, the Old Beast has served your family well for many years, but it’s time to bid it farewell.
 So how do you sell your RV online?

 Tim Custer with RVTrader.com says your first step is to check the general resale price of your rig with trusted sources such as Kelly Blue Book or the NADA website.
 After you’ve got that information, it’s time to do an honest appraisal of your RV, taking into account wear and tear and the overall condition.

 “It’s important to set a reasonable price that you’re willing to accept,” Custer said.
 “Overpricing your rig turns off potential buyers and will certainly lengthen the time you wait for a sale as you watch the summer go by.”

-An online sales service like RVTrader.com is in the business of helping both sellers and buyers connect, so it’s wise to listen to their advice.
+As one of the best places to sell your RV Online, RVTrader.com is in the business of helping both sellers and buyers connect, so it’s wise to listen to their advice.

 Here are a few other tips for sellers from RVTrader.com:

 • Be sure to clean your RV thoroughly, inside and out.